nzilbb/digit-triplets-test/README.md

 - `{triplet}` is the digits represented by the recording (3 characters), and
 - `{db}` is the decibel level of the voice (3 characters).
-- `{mode}` indicates whether the recording is in the left channel - "_L" - the right channel - "_R" - or both channels - "".
+- `{mode}` indicates whether the recording is in the left channel - "l" - the right channel - "r" - or both channels - "".

 e.g.
-- `123_004_L.mp3` is a recording of the digits 1, 2, 3 with a 4 decibel voice, in the left
+- `123_004l.mp3` is a recording of the digits 1, 2, 3 with a 4 decibel voice, in the left
 channel, and
 - `126_-22.mp3` is a recording of the digits 1, 2, 6 with a -22 decibel voice, in both
 channels.

 Furthemore, the recording should be in three separate directories:

-- `DTTl` for recording in the left channel.
+- `dttl` for recording in the left channel.
-- `DTTr` for recording in the right channel.
+- `dttr` for recording in the right channel.
-- `DTT` for recording in both channels.
+- `dtt` for recording in both channels.

 ### Installation steps: